aneylon/All-the-JS/README.md

 ## Using the Repo
 Read the instructions for each section.
-Complete the requirements in the files.
+Complete the prompts in the 'Answers' file.
 Open the TestRunner.html file to see which tests are failing or passing.

 ## Checking answers